Move your Kentico site

 The Pages app and Forms app

-are gone.
-No more switching between two surfaces to manage one thing.
+are gone, and with them the switch between two surfaces to manage one thing.
 Editors get a CMS designed for editors.

 How It Works